-Whether built in the backyard or erected in the middle of a living, these kids’ tents, forts, teepees, tunnels, and playhouses not only offer a place for a kid to hide out and sharpen their imagination but also an easy way for you to occupy time when the family’s inside all day and options are limited.
-All of the models below are affordable (as in under $60), easy to set up, and appeal to a larger variety of interests.
-Plus, most of these fit multiple kids inside and can even double as sleeping quarters for next overnight.
-In other words, they’re great.
-So, here are the best indoor playhouses, kids tents, and castles for children.
+Kids’ tents, forts, teepees, tunnels, and playhouses not only offer a place for a kid to hide out and sharpen their imagination, but also an easy way for you to occupy time when the family’s inside all day and options are limited.
+Kids can use playhouses for quiet time or invite friends in for loud games of pretend.
+Plus, the ease of collapsing a pop-up tent tends to increase the odds of it getting cleaned up in a timely manner.
+All of the models below are affordable, easy to set up and store, and appeal to a wide variety of interests.
+Plus, most of these fit multiple kids inside and can even double as sleeping quarters for a sleepover.

 Petra Tunnel Play Tent